Slip-And-Fall Personal Injuries: We Aggressively Fight For Maximum Compensation

-If you have experienced a fall in Fall River, Dartmouth, Seekonk or any town within Bristol County, MA and are seeking proper representation to obtain payments for covering the damages you’ve incurred, we are here to help.
-Sabra and Aspden are prepared to work on your behalf to make sure that damages are paid and your interests are fully looked out for.
-Slip and fall injuries are one of our specialties, and we have a long history over 35 years practicing law to ensure that maximum compensation for your personal injuries are received.
+If you have experienced a fall in Fall River, Dartmouth, Seekonk or any town within Bristol County, Massachusetts, and are seeking proper representation to obtain payments for covering the damages you’ve incurred, we are here to help.
+Our attorneys at the Law Offices of Sabra & Aspden, P.A., are prepared to work on your behalf to make sure that damages are paid and your interests are fully looked out for.
+Slip-and-fall injuries are one of our specialties, and we have a long history of practicing law to ensure that maximum compensation for your personal injuries are received.

-Our most recent slip and fall case victory involved a 73 year old woman who slipped and fell on an accumulation of water at a national grocery store in Fall River, MA.
+Our most recent slip-and-fall case victory involved a 73-year-old woman who slipped and fell on an accumulation of water at a national grocery store in Fall River, Massachusetts.
 The woman broke her leg in several places and required surgery to repair the damage.
-The grocery store denied fault, yet Attorney Steve Sabra succeeded in obtaining a $225,000 damage payment for his client.
+The grocery store denied fault, yet attorney Steve Sabra succeeded in obtaining a $225,000 damage payment for his client.

 A slip-and-fall case is exactly what it sounds like.
 It’s a case that hinges on an incident, a fall, that takes place on someone else’s property due to damage or dangerous conditions that they should have been aware of, warned you about, or repaired to keep people from getting hurt.
-Injuries can occur from falling down stairs, slipping on ice or a wet floor.
+Injuries can occur from falling downstairs, slipping on ice or a wet floor.
 They can also be known as fall-down cases.
-At Sabra and Aspden, we assist individuals who are injured as a result of a slip-and-fall accident on residential and commercial property, including shopping centers, supermarkets, parking lots, healthcare facilities, schools, elevators, nursing homes, and residential complexes in the Fall River or Bristol County area.
+At the Law Offices of Sabra & Aspden, P.A., we assist individuals who are injured as a result of a slip-and-fall accident on residential and commercial property, including shopping centers, supermarkets, parking lots, health care facilities, schools, elevators, nursing homes, and residential complexes in the Fall River or Bristol County area.

 A property owner has a duty to keep his property in a reasonably safe condition and to warn people who pass through his property of any dangerous condition of which he has knowledge, or should have knowledge.
-Basically, this means that if someone falls because wood rotted through and needed to be replaced, or because there was an icy spot on your front stoop that the property owner didn’t put salt down to melt the ice, they are responsible, because they should have taken care of the potential issue to prevented the fall.
-This is why slip and fall cases exist, to protect you from negligence of home or business owners.
+Basically, this means that if someone falls because wood rotted through and needed to be replaced, or because there was an icy spot on your front stoop that the property owner didn’t put salt down to melt the ice, they are responsible, because they should have taken care of the potential issue to prevent the fall.
+This is why slip-and-fall cases exist, to protect you from the negligence of home or business owners.